Car Insurance Discounts for Seniors

 Senior Citizen Auto Insurance Discounts: Bottom Line

-Senior car insurance discounts typically start between ages 45 and 55.
-Loyalty, accident-free and good driver discounts help reduce premiums.
+Senior car insurance discounts usually start between the ages of 50 and 55.
+Government-mandated, defensive driving, loyalty, accident-free and good driver discounts help reduce premiums.
 Combining these with bundling policies or pay-per-mile insurance maximizes savings while maintaining needed coverage.

 Auto Insurance Discounts for Seniors: FAQ